Strategy Based Electrical Diagnosis

 Check the Easy Things First

-We'll provide an example of a basic circuit on the right that provides a good representation of the standard automotive electrical system.
+We'll provide an example of a basic circuit below that provides a good representation of the standard automotive electrical system.

-We'll even discuss testing the circuit and how it operates throughout this article.
+We'll test the circuit and see how it operates throughout this article.
 However, before we head in that direction the place to start is with a good inspection.

-A harness runs from the horn pad switch through the firewall and all the way along the engine compartment where it connects to the load.
-In this case the load is the horn speaker.
+A harness runs from the horn pad switch through the firewall and all the way along the engine compartment where it connects to the horn speaker.

 This section of engine compartment wiring provides a major opportunity for damage.
 In other words, an automotive harness exposed to the elements becomes vulnerable to attack.